Stat Trek

 Which of the following statements is true.

-I. The standard error of sample estimate is computed solely from sample attributes.
+I. The standard error of sample mean is computed from sample attributes .

 II.
-The standard deviation of a parameter is computed solely from sample attributes.
+The standard deviation of a sample mean is computed from sample attributes.

 III.
 The standard error is a measure of central tendency.